How to Explain Vulva Art in Your Bedroom to Guests or Family

-Most guests won't even enter your bedroom.
-And if they do—to grab a coat, use an ensuite bathroom, or take a quick tour—they're entering your private space.
-The social contract here is clear: they're guests in your intimate area, not art critics.
+Before diving into what to say, establish this: your bedroom is yours.
+Most guests won't enter it.
+If they do—to grab a coat, use an ensuite, or take a quick tour—they're in your private space.
+The social contract is clear: they're guests in your intimate area, not art critics.

-Response Strategies: From Simple to Detailed
+4 Response Strategies: From Simple to Detailed

-Strategy 1: The Confident Non-Explanation
+Strategy 1: The Confident One-Liner (Best for Most Situations)

 • "It's art I love.
 It makes the space feel calming."